K7king/diego-dev-notes/README.md

 - the Rep is told to evacuate.
 - the Rep subsequently refuses to take on any new work
 - the Rep shuts down when either all containers have been destroyed OR an evacuation timeout is exceeded:
-	- in either case, the Rep ensures that any `RUNNING` Tasks associated with it are CAS to the `COMPLETED` state.
+	- in either case, the Rep ensures that any `RUNNING` Tasks associated with it are updated to the `COMPLETED` state.
 These should be marked `Failed` with the `FailureReason = "timed out during cell evacuation"`

 ### Maintaining Consistency: Convergence